Why are prime numbers called "prime numbers"?

 The Elements was the standard text for geometry in the West until the twentieth century; so it was the book that fixed our choice of terminology.
 Roughly transliterated, Euclid’s definition is:

-Prime numbers are that unit alone measured.
+Prime numbers are that which are measured by an unit alone.

-Or translated: 或者翻译为:
+Or translated:

 So why the word ‘prôtos,’ and why should it be ‘prime’ in English?